 2. Gently lift the lid of the aquarium.
 If the butterfly does not fly right out, invite your child to gently place a single finger under the butterfly’s front legs.
 The butterfly will crawl onto their finger, then flutter into the sky!

-3. If the butterfly does not fly away, bring it to a garden and let it walk on to a flower.
+3. If the butterfly does not fly away, bring it to a garden and let it walk on to a flower, or place it back into the habitat to continue drying.

 How Long Does it Take to Raise Butterflies?